TheIoTLearningInitiative/CodeLabs/EkBalam/documentation/GoogleCloudPlatform.md

 - Credentials
   - Create Credentials
   - > Service Account Key.
 Enable Server-to-Server, app-level authentication using robot accounts.
 For use with Google Cloud APIs.
-  - Select API Key and Close
+  - Select an existing service account or create a new one: App Engine Default Service Account
+  -

     - API key created.
 Use this key in your application by passing it with the key=API_KEY parameter.
     - Your API key: Xx